 - Refugees and the definition of Syria, 1920-1939: a post about taking seven years to get an article on this subject published.
 (It’s out now, though.)

-I’ve also engaged in a couple of related discussions on Twitter.
-When Alexander Betts and Paul Collier’s book Refuge: transforming a broken refugee system came out, I took issue with some misunderstandings in David Goodhart’s very approving review: he didn’t like it very much.
-That thread is storified here.
-Once I’d obtained a copy of this deeply problematic book myself, I started live-tweeting it, but found so many problems that I didn’t get beyond the preamble and chapter 1—these links are also to storified Twitter threads.
-(At some point my full review of it from a historian’s perspective will be finished and published.)
+The Storified versions of my Twitter threads about Alexander Betts and Paul Collier’s 2017 book Refuge: transforming a broken refugee system have now vanished, along with Storify itself.
+However, the threads themselves are still there.
+The first took issue with some misunderstandings in David Goodhart’s very approving review: it starts here.
+(Goodhart didn’t like it very much.)
+Once I’d obtained a copy of this deeply problematic book myself, I started live-tweeting it, but found so many problems that I didn’t continue past the preamble and introduction—it was taking too long.
+I did finish the book, though, and at some point my review essay considering it from a historian’s perspective will be published.